Times are strange for an aging creature of the night in LA. Nothing seems the same anymore.

 We spent about five minutes chatting with Tierney, who took a chance on this far-flung location many years before David Chang would sign on to the surrounding development with his new neighboring restaurant, Majordomo, providing a boost to the overall site in the process.
 Tierney broke down his years-long hunt to import the same marble for the LA bar that he has in New York's Chinatown, only to end up buying Donna Karen's leftovers for a song.

-He told us it wouldn't be a typical night here due to two birthday buyouts currently underway.
 Then we parted ways with the owner and hit the bar for our first drink of the night.
-And yes, we paid for all our drinks.
+And yes, we paid.

 Drink # 1: Miracle of Mazunte – 9pm